 This stunning canyon on our Montenegro Super-Active holiday offers a full technical descent with multiple waterfalls, narrow limestone passages and crystal-clear pools.

 Situated in the pocket of the impressive Rumija Mountain that divides Lake Skadar from the sea, Međureč is not easy to pass through but is worth the ride.
-Our tour requires about 4 hours of walking, climbing and jumping from high rocks into the crystal clear water using ropes and climbing equipment.
-Our guides are always on hand to help beginners (who often fall in love with canyoning on the spot).
+You’ll spend roughly four hours walking, climbing, abseiling and jumping from high rocks into the crystal clear water using ropes and climbing equipment.

-There is also a beginner-friendly canyon nearby called Rikavac that’s on our Montenegro Family adventure, meaning this area is perfect for mixed groups or families who want a gentler introduction to canyoning.
+There is also a beginner-friendly canyon nearby that’s on our Montenegro Family adventure.

 Skurda River Canyon, Kotor